-Following this format, in Chapter 1 the student introduces and conveys the importance of the research question that is the focus of the investigation and the specific objectives of each individual paper/manuscript (i.e., each piece of logic or the story undergirding the dissertation
+Following this format, in Chapter 1 the student introduces and conveys the importance of the research question that is the focus of the investigation and the specific objectives of each

 1 The number of chapters and placement of the papers is not cast in stone.
 For example, a student's choice to write a traditional literature review and/or methods chapter in order to elaborate on aspects of the research in greater detail than many journals will allow may result in papers being introduced in a different order.
 This presentational choice could result in the dissertation having more than 5 chapters, based on judgments about the clearest and most effective way to manage the content and sustain the logical flow of the research report.